-Invercargill is the southernmost city in New Zealand and is known for its sweeping landscapes, unique museums, and incredible food.
+Invercargill is the southernmost city in New Zealand and is known for its sweeping landscapes, unique museums, and quirky attractions.
 Now, it may not be the most-visited part of New Zealand (we’re talking to you Auckland and Queenstown!), but there are so many things to do in Invercargill for tourists and locals alike.

 Whether you want to spend a lazy afternoon strolling down the immaculate Oreti Beach or would rather sample the world’s most delicious oysters while watching the sunset, you’ll find plenty here to set your soul alight.